 12/15/63 Robert Sargent Shriver, Director of the Peace Corps

-12/29/63 Professor James MacGregor Burns, Chairman of the Department
+12/29/63 Professor James MacGregor Burns, Chairman of the Department of Political

 Science at Williams College and Biographer of President Kennedy